 - From the drop-down menu, select the API version that your vCloud Director supports.

-- If you want the new connection to be federated, select Yes.
+- If you want the new connection to be federated, select the Federated check box.

 By federating a connection, you can manage multiple vCloud Director entities with associated organizations in vRealize Orchestrator Plug-in for vCloud Director.

 - Select whether to load the complete entity in the inventory view.

 - In the Session mode text box, start typing and select the authentication method for managing user access on the vCloud Director instance.